NetPanorama: A Declarative Grammar for Network Construction, Transformation, and Visualization: Related Work

-\textbf{Grammars for network visualization} include ggnetwork~\cite{ggnetwork} and ggraph~\cite{ggraph}.
-Whilst these grammars are extensions to ggplot2 and provide a declarative interface to users, the resulting visualizations are implemented by writing R scripts that rely on a series of function calls (combined using an overloaded \texttt{+} operator) and are therefore implementations of \textit{embedded} Domain Specific Languages.
+Both ggraph and ggnetwork provide support for an equivalent to the topological layouts and some of the visual marks in NetPanorama.
+Yet, they don't directly support network construction and data or network transformations, requiring the use of different R packages.
+A more fundamental limitation in their expressiveness is that they do not support the representation of nodes or edges by complex glyphs (\autoref{sec:visualencodings}), and have no equivalent of the nested vis blocks in \grammar{} (\autoref{sec:glyphs-and-nesting}).
+A second fundamental limitation is that users write R scripts that rely on a series of function calls (combined using an overloaded \texttt{+} operator) and so they are \textit{embedded} Domain Specific Languages.
 This embedded nature makes them inherently unsuitable for use as a common representation for visualizations to be used across tools in the way that Vega specifications can be generated using the Python library Altair~\cite{altair}, the R library vegawidget~\cite{vegawidget}, or systems such as Draco~\cite{Draco} or Ivy~\cite{Ivy}.

-SetCoLa~\cite{setcola} allows the expression of constraints on node-link layouts, which are then calculated by WebCola~\cite{CoLa, WebCoLa}.
-SetCoLa allows grouping nodes into sets based on their attributes, and to apply constraints that horizontally or vertically align nodes in a set, position these nodes to the left/right/above/below another set, impose an horizontal or vertical order no node positions, arrange nodes in a circle, try to pull the nodes in a set together into a tight cluster, or exclude non-members of a set from entering the convex hull surrounding the nodes in a set.
-These constraints allow a range of layouts, but SetCoLa does not support modifying the structure of a network nor specifying aspects of its visual appearance other than the positioning of nodes (in node-link like layouts). \grammar{} integrates SetCoLa, allowing the use of a set of SetCoLa constraints to determine a layout.
+SetCoLa~\cite{setcola} is a library to express constraints for node-link layouts, such as grouping nodes into sets based on their attributes, aligning nodes horizontally or vertically within a set, position these nodes to the left/right/above/below another set, impose a horizontal or vertical order of node positions, arrange nodes in a circle, try to pull the nodes in a set together into a tight cluster, or exclude non-members of a set from entering the convex hull surrounding the nodes in a set.
+These constraints allow a range of layouts, which are then calculated by WebCola~\cite{CoLa, WebCoLa}.
+However, SetCoLa does not support modifying the structure of a network nor specifying aspects of its visual appearance other than the positioning of nodes (in node-link-like layouts).
+It also does not support matrices and visualizations other than node-link diagrams. \grammar{} seamlessly integrates with SetCoLa.